DustinScharf/TicTacTecToe/README.md

 ![This is a Demo GIF, alternatively read the tutorial below](gameDemo.gif "An example game versus a bot")

 1. **Selection Phase** <br>
-Select a PLACER (by a click/touch), the player sending the higher PLACER starts this round<br>
+Select a PLACER (by a click /touch), the player sending the higher PLACER starts this round<br>
 PLACERs are the numbers above / below the 3x3 board

 2. **Place Phase** <br>